 Vouchers are case-sensitive by default.
-You can find this option in the Project Settings.
-You need to establish that before creating new projects and campaigns.
-It cannot be modified later on.
+You can find this information in the Project settings.
+This setting is chosen when creating a new project and it cannot be modified later on.

 2. Where to find different code formats?

-Voucherify supports three types of code formats: text, QR, and barcode.
-To see all code formats, create a campaign and go to the Vouchers tab.
-Select a voucher that you're looking for and click on it to switch to its detailed view.
+Voucherify supports three code formats: text, QR, and barcode.
+Create a campaign to see all code formats and go to the Vouchers tab.
+Select a voucher you are looking for and click on it to switch to its detailed view.

 3. How to add vouchers to an existing campaign?